LudwikJaniuk/blog/_posts/2024-09-14-kepner-tregoe-decision-making.md

 ---
-title: "Kepner Tregoe: A method for making important decisions"
+title: "A method for making important decisions"
 date: 2024-09-14
 ---